-1.)
-Select HTTP for Upload Method.

-Figure 48 - Manage this Access Point's Configuration - Restore (HTTP)
+1. Clear the Use TFTP to upload the file option.

+When you clear the check box, the Server IP field is disabled.

-- 2.)
-Use the Browse button to select the file to restore.
+- 2. Enter the name of the file to restore. - 3.

-- 3.)
 Click the Restore button.

-- A File Upload or Choose File dialog box displays.
+A File Upload or Choose File dialog box displays.

-- 4.)
-Navigate to the directory that contains the file, then select the file to upload and click Open.
+4. Navigate to the directory that contains the file, then select the file to upload and click Open.

 (Only those files created with the Backup function and saved as .xml backup configuration files are valid to use with Restore; for example, ap config.xml.)

-- 5.)
-Click the Restore button.
+5. Click the Restore button.

-- A dialog box opens verifying the restore.

-- 6.)
-Click OK to proceed.